su8/pinky-bar/README.md

 | -B           | --ipmask    | The NIC subnet mask [argument - eth0]                              |
 | -D           | --ipcast    | The NIC broadcast address [argument - eth0]                        |
 | -E           | --iplookup  | Mini website IP lookup [website argument - google.com]             |

+Be aware of the options that mention **Uses assembly** are tested only on AMD and Intel CPUs (starting from pentium 4 onwards).

 The following options are available only in Linux: